 While bullying has always been particularly problematic among teenagers, cyberbullying—bullying that occurs in an electronic format—can be even more harmful.
 What many may not realize is that it can also be a crime.
 Colorado law makes it a crime to harass, stalk, or threaten anyone via electronic communication.

-This article discusses cyberbullying laws in Colorado.
+This article discusses some of Colorado's criminal laws, including harassment and stalking, that may apply to cyberbullying and cyberstalking.
 For information about cyberbullying in general, see Teen Cyberbullying and Harassment.